 Some important points to consider before contacting us:

-- Local is Best - Unless you need to access specific content from another country that is blocked (note IPTV, Kodi etc are not blocked with our UK VPN setting) then we always recommend you set your VPN to the country you are in, or the next closest to you.
+- Local is Best - Unless you need to access specific content from another country that is blocked (note IPTV, Kodi etc are not blocked with our UK VPN setting, unless of course your IPTV provider <rather than your ISP> specifically required on a non-UK location) then we always recommend you set your VPN to the country you are in, or the next closest to you.

 - Buffering? - You should try our reboot process at the bottom of this guide.
 If you use IPTV its always worth trying another source channel, perhaps try SD.
 If you find other HD channels do not buffer then there is every chance it is the IPTV provider that is causing the buffering.

 - VPN speed always slower than your ISP - Due to hardware and encryption overheads the VPN Router has a download speed maximum of between 30-40mbps.
 Please keep in mind that even an HD video stream only requires 5mbps approximately, so even with 10-20mbps download speed you should still be able to stream multiple HD video streams on your devices without buffering.